json-api/json-api/_format/1.1/index.md

 the document) is considered to be its keyword.
 All profile keywords **MUST** meet this specification's requirements for [member names].

-For the purposes of aliasing, a profiles elements are defined shallowly.
+For the purposes of aliasing, a profile's elements are defined shallowly.
 In other words, if a profile introduces an object-valued document member, that member is an element (and so subject to aliasing), but any keys in it are not themselves elements.
 Likewise, if the profile defines an array-valued element,